vishnu2709/Scruggs/docs/source/jobs.rst

   # specify the file to write stderr to
   #$ -e tetra.err

-  # specify how many cores you want to use in your job (max 48)
+  # specify how many cores you want to use in your job
+  # There are 48 cores in a node, if you ask for more than 48 cores, it will split your job across multiple nodes.
   # Here ORTE is the parallel environment which manages the OpenMPI integration for SGE.
 I don't know more about this.
   #$ -pe orte 48